AICoE/elyra-aidevsecops-tutorial/README.md

 2. Access [JupyterHub][6] and select Elyra image.

+Each of the following steps is iterative if you are following ML Ops lifecycle (e.g. you need to change your model, new dependency is added).
+Using the tools described you can see that using AI, bot and automated pipelines will off load lot of work from developers (including data scientists) that can be focused on other more important aspects of the AI project.

 ## 3. Start creating your code and notebooks

+For the purpose of this tutorial we used the following steps:

-1. Download your data with a [Python script](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/src/data/download_dataset_from_tf.py) or [Jupyter notebook](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/notebooks/download_dataset.ipynb);
+1. Download your data with a [Python script](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/src/data/download_dataset_from_tf.py) or [Jupyter notebook](https://github.com/thoth-station/elyra-aidevsecops-tutorial/notebooks/download_dataset.ipynb);

 2. Train the model in a [Jupyter notebook](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/notebooks/training.ipynb) and store model locally;